How to block unwanted emails?

 Via the Application

-1. Tap the menu icon at the top left
+1. Tap the menu icon in the top left corner

 2. “Tools” > “Filters”.

-3. Tap the “+” in the top right corner
+3. Press the “+” in the top right corner

-4. Choose a name for the new spam filter
+4. Choose a name for the new anti-spam filter

-5. Type the email address to block in the “Sender” field
+5. Enter the email address you wish to block in the "Sender" field

 How to block emails on iPhone?